Architecture of India: Myanmar

 Much of Myanmar's architecture is tied to ancient Indian culture, and can be traced to the country's earliest known inhabitants.
 The Mon and Pyu people were the first two influential groups to migrate to Myanmar, and the first Indo-Chinese adherents of Theravada Buddhism.
-Beikthano, one of the first Pyu centers, contains urbanesque foundations which include a monastery and stupa-like structures.
+Beikthano, one of the first Pyu centres, contains urbanesque foundations which include a monastery and stupa-like structures.
 These Pyu stupas, the first Indian foundations in Myanmar, were built from 200 BC to 100 CE and were sometimes used for burial.

 During Pagan period, the Pyu-style stupas were transformed into monuments reminiscent of alms bowls or gourd-shaped domes, unbaked brick, tapered and rising roofs, Buddha niches, polylobed arches and ornamental doorways influenced by Bengali Pala Empire and its monuments.
 The Ananda Temple (finished in 1090), one of the first temples erected in Bagan, was influenced by Indian architecture.
 Architectural features of the temple include brick vaulted halls, Buddha statues, tapered roofs and the absence of terraces.

 Pala influence and spread of Buddhism in Myanmar also brought in terracotta tiles from Bengal.
 The terracotta plaques at Pagan are made with well kneaded and fired clay but all the plaques are glazed with green colour.

 Another example of these cultural influences include the Ananda Temple in Bagan built in the 11th century AD under the ruling of King Kyansittha.
 At these times, Buddhist and Vaisnava monks travelled to Burma from Bengal and discussed commonalities about the beauty of the temples of their region.
 Therefore, the king heard the monks and decided to build a temple with these western inspirations.
 Although, the Ananda Temple display its eastern origins, the western features remain obvious and demonstrate its uniqueness.